PawseySC/singularity-containers/_episodes/22-build-docker.md

 3. installs the three required packages without additional recommended packages
 4. removes cached package data that is not needed at runtime

+The `fortune-mod` package provides the `fortune` command, while `fortunes-min` supplies a small database of messages for it to print.

 The package-index update, installation, and cleanup are performed in the same `RUN` instruction.
 Removing files in a later layer would not remove them from the earlier layer in which they were created.

 Using fewer `RUN` instructions does not by itself guarantee a good Dockerfile.
 Combine commands when their changes belong in one filesystem layer, but keep the result readable and ensure failures stop the build.